Category Archives: Saxe-Coburg and Gotha

 Leopold had eight siblings:

 Due to the marriage of his sister Juliane to Grand Duke Konstantine Pavlovich of Russia, Leopold, at the age of five, received the honorary rank of Colonel of the Izmaylovsky Regiment, part of the Imperial Guard of the Imperial Russian Army.
 When the Duchy of Saxe-Coburg-Saalfeld was conquered in 1806 by Napoleon’s troops, Leopold went to Paris and became part of Napoleon’s court.
-He was offered the position of Adjutant by Emperor Napoleon, but he refused.
+Emperor Napoleon offered Leopold the position of Adjutant by Emperor Napoleon, but Leopold refused.
 In 1812, Leopold joined the Russian Imperial Army and was assigned to the staff of his brother-in-law Grand Duke Konstantine Pavlovich.
 At the time, Russia was at war with France and Leopold fought against Napoleon’s army and distinguished himself at the Battle of Kulm leading the cuirassier division.
-In 1815, by the time of the final defeat of Napoleon at the Battle of Waterloo, Leopold was 25 and had reached the rank of Lieutenant General in the Imperial Russian Army.
+In 1815, the year of Napoleon’s final defeat at the Battle of Waterloo, Leopold was 25 and had reached the rank of Lieutenant General in the Imperial Russian Army.

 In 1814, at a party at the Pulteney Hotel in London, England, Leopold met Princess Charlotte of Wales, the only child of George, Prince of Wales (the future King George IV).
 Charlotte was second in the line of succession to the British throne and assuredly would succeed her father on the throne.
 Charlotte invited Leopold to call on her, and he did, remaining for 45 minutes, and then writing a letter to Charlotte’s father apologizing for any indiscretion.
 This letter impressed George very much, although he did not consider the impoverished Leopold as a possible husband for his daughter.